 The Bergers have a shared philosophy about spending and an unusual way of saving money that has worked splendidly for them.
 I thought their story was fascinating and inspiring, and they generously agreed to let me share it with you.

-First, a little background: Steve and Jan have been married for 39 years.
+First, a little background: Steve and Jan have been married for more than 40 years.
 Jan is a successful graphic artist, and Steve is a writer and author.
 His novels include acclaimed titles like Ursula’s Yahrtzeit Candle, The Fifth Estate and his newest mystery, Fat Chance.
 Jan designed the books’ striking covers.

 The couple lives in a beautiful home in a Colorado community located between two state parks.
 They own an income-producing rental property, they live debt free, and are now comfortably retired.
 They are on the waiting list for the new Tesla 3, and are taking a cruise from Greece to Venice this fall.